This is an update on this post: ‘This is how prototyping happened’

 In realising the design its funny how things happen!

-This next part is about realising the design.
+This next part was about realising the design.
 I ordered 12 pieces 3D printed in paper for the neckpiece I had in mind for the ACJ’s 20:20 Vision exhibition.
 I requested the parts to still be in the block of layered paper so that I could remove them myself.
 This is quite theraputic and a good reflective process which helps me ponder the design, understand the print process and the constraints that need to be designed for.
-These pieces came out very different to the original prototypes which had also been printed in paper in colour on Mcor’s ARKe 3D printer.
+These pieces came out very different to the original prototypes teven though these were also from Mcor and printed in paper in colour on their ARKe 3D printer.

 Dealing with expectations for realising the design

-Standing back frorm my expectations (digital manufacture means precision, doesn’t it!) and considering the pieces objectively, I liked the textural effect and the white markings.
+Standing back from my expectations (digital manufacture means precision, doesn’t it!) and considering the pieces objectively, I liked the textural effect and the white markings.
 I decided to go ahead and secure the surfaces with a coating of matte acrylic varnish.
 I expected a clear but non-glossy finish yet almost all the pieces ended up with a white powdery coating.
 It is possible that this was a reaction between the binder and the acrylic varnish.
-I need to find this out and possibly use the Mcor recommended varnish to seal the paper objects.

 Serendipity is a part of creativity